asafield10/try1/readme.md

-Last Sunday I followed my father to the city
+Last Sunday I followed my father to the city. modified